-Twelfth Night by William Shakespeare is booking in repertory until the 14th of October at Shakespeare's Globe (returns only) before transferring to the Apollo Shaftesbury Avenue.
+Twelfth Night by William Shakespeare is booking in repertory until the 30th of October at Shakespeare's Globe.

-Running time: 3 hours 20 minutes including interval.
+Running time: 2 hours 45 minutes straight through.

 Photo credit: Marc Brenner.